0-5788719150923125/ctx/README.md

 # src

-A simple REST API, used for interaction with [The Source](https://thesource.fm).
+A simple REST API, used for connections with [The Source](https://thesource.fm).

 ## Configuration

-This API expects to be run inside of a container.
+This API expects to be run inside a container.
 To pull the latest version, use this image: `ghcr.io/0-5788719150923125/src:latest`

 We expose the following environment variables:

 ```
-## a comma-delimited string, containing channel names you will subscribe to
-CHANNELS = "channel1,channel2,channel3"
 ## whether or not to expose a web-based terminal interface at http://localhost:9666
 WEBUI = enabled/disabled
 ## whether or not to use an authenticated GUN user or not